-Summarizing, these tensors vanish for semi-Riemannian manifolds, the Berwald tensor measures at what extent the nonlinear connection is truly non-linear (i.e., non-affine) and the Landsberg one at what extent the aniso\-tropic Chern connection is not determined only by the non-linear connection.
+Summarizing, these tensors vanish for semi-Riemannian manifolds, the Berwald tensor measures to what extent the nonlinear connection is truly non-linear (i.e., non-affine) and the Landsberg one to what extent the aniso\-tropic Chern connection is not determined only by the non-linear connection.

-Trivially, a Berwald manifold ($B^\mu_{\nu\rho\sigma}\equiv 0$) is a Landsberg one (${\mathrm{Lan}_{\mu\nu\rho}}\equiv 0$), and the latter is a weakly Landsberg one (${\mathrm{Lan}_\mu}\equiv 0$), however, the converses are major open questions in Finsler Geometry.
+Trivially, a Berwald manifold ($B^\mu_{\nu\rho\sigma}\equiv 0$) is a Landsberg one (${\mathrm{Lan}_{\mu\nu\rho}}\equiv 0$), and the latter is a weakly Landsberg one (${\mathrm{Lan}_\mu}\equiv 0$), however, the converse to the first one is a major open question in Finsler Geometry.
 Indeed, following D.~Bao, Landsberg non-Berwald manifolds are called {\em unicorns}.
-Unicorns {\em with singularities} have been found in both Finsler \cite{Elgendi} and Lorentz-Finsler manifolds \cite{Heefer, HPRF} (see \S \ref{ss_unicorn}).
+Unicorns {\em with singularities} have been found in both Finsler \cite{Elgendi} and Lorentz-Finsler manifolds \cite{Heefer, HPRF} (see \S \ref{ss_unicorn} below).
 However, the inexistence of (regular) unicorns, or {\em Landsberg-Berwald conjecture}, is a major open question in Finsler Geometry, see \cite{Crampin}.